Hezhou: Demographics

 Hezhou was home to 2,007,858 inhabitants as of the 2020 Chinese census whom 1,411,212 lived in the built-up (or metro) area made of Babu and Pinggui urban districts and Zhongshan county largely being urbanized.
 Ethnic groups include Zhuang, Han, Yao, Miao and others.
+As of the end of 2022, Hezhou had a resident population of 2,031,000.

 The Hezhou City Almanac lists the following ethnic subdivisions and their respective distributions.
 Population statistics are as of 1990.